What is Curricular Practical Training (CPT)?

 Course Credit CPT

 CPT may be authorized for students who enroll in a course that requires employment to earn a grade, or a course where students design their own research project based on the employment.
 Course enrollment should be in the student's major department (or intended major for undeclared students).
-The only exception is for undergraduate students enrolled in Berkeley Global Internships OR Berkeley Career Engagement Center Independent U.S. Summer Internship .
+The only exception is for undergraduate students enrolled in Berkeley Global Internships OR Berkeley Career Engagement Center Independent U.S. Summer Internship (not available in Summer 2024) .
 If course enrollment is not available in the student's major department, the student’s major or undeclared intended major adviser must complete the CPT form, and provide additional explanations in the Academic Adviser’s Recommendation section.
 Applications with no explanation of alternate enrollment will be denied.

 Enrollment in the course must be concurrent with the employment CPT employment must overlap with the internship enrollment semester dates.
 Employment may take place in the fall, spring, or summer terms.
 Authorization will be granted on a semester-only basis.
 You may request a CPT start date that either begins or ends during the semester break immediately before or after the internship semester.
 Students whose internship dates extend into the semester breaks will need to have a legitimate academic reason for requiring an CPT start/end outside of normal semester dates. (see Application Process, below).
 The student's academic department determines the appropriate number of internship units according to the academic program.